smbape/node-vrdom/README.md

 I was so pissed off that I started to create my own React.

 In conclusion, this library is an act of anger.

+Here is the [jsfiddle](https://jsfiddle.net/) with some bugs identified with preact.

 # License